mayilazhagan/mystore-sales/README.md

-This ia a basic SPring Boot application for a typical Online shopping store.
+This ia a sample SPring Boot application for a typical Online shopping store.

 ABOUT